List of The Dark Tower characters: Tian Jaffords

 Tian Jaffords is the 33-year-old husband to Zalia Jaffords.
 Unlike the other small farmers in Calla Bryn Sturgis, Tian can read, write and work with numbers.
 He is also the one to call the men of the Calla to meet at the town gathering so they can save their children from the Wolves.
 While all the Calla Bryn Sturgis' inhabitants have resigned themselves to letting the Wolves take their children, Tian stands in opposition to the Wolves out of a desire to protect his family.
 He has a twin sister, Tia, who was taken by the Wolves and returned in a "roont" (ruined) state.

-Margaret Eisenheart
+Margaret Eisenhart

 Margaret lived in Calla Bryn Sturgis and was the wife of Vaughn Eisenhart.
-She was born as a member of the Redpath Clan of the Manni as the daughter of Henchick.
-She was one of the Sisters of Oriza who stood with Roland Deschain and his ka-tet against the Wolves.
-Her husband was against her joining Roland in the fight against the Wolves.
+She was born as a member of the Redpath Clan of the Manni as the daughter of Henchick, and accepted exile from the group when she married outside it.
+She was one of the Sisters of Oriza who stood with Roland Deschain and his ka-tet against the Wolves and was decapitated during their attack.
+Vaughn disapproved of her plan to join the defense effort.